DongzeHE/scpca-docs/docs/merged_objects.md

 ```

 This data frame contains the following columns with statistics for each ADT.
-The columns `mean-SCPCL000000` and `detected-SCPCL000000` are present for each CITE-seq library in the merged object.
+The columns `mean-SCPCL000000` and `detected-SCPCL000000` are present for each library in the merged object that has associated CITE-seq data.

 | Column name | Contents                                                       |
 | ----------- | -------------------------------------------------------------- |